Treats low estrogen and relieves menopause symptoms.

 - Can help relieve symptoms of prostate cancer or advanced breast cancer in some people.

 - Requires injection with a needle, which can be difficult for some people.

 - Increases your risk of endometrial and breast cancer.

 - If you have your uterus, you have to use the Delestrogen (Estradiol Valerate Injection) with another hormone called progestin to lower your risk of uterine cancer.

 - Increases your risk of developing blood clots and stroke.

 - Can worsen your other health conditions, like high cholesterol, asthma, diabetes, fluid retention, and migraines.

 - Can't be used in people with liver problems.

-Risks and Warnings for Delestrogen (Estradiol Valerate Injection)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Delestrogen (Estradiol Valerate Injection)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: